nhsuk/nhsuk-frontend/packages/components/inset-text/README.md

 ## Guidance

-Find out more about the inset text component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/patterns/inset_text/).
+Find out more about the inset text component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/inset-text).

-## Quick start examples
+## Quick start example

-### Inset text

 [Preview the inset text component](https://nhsuk.github.io/nhsuk-frontend/components/inset-text/index.html)